WordPress Image Optimization 2025

 While numerous tools exist, the industry standard for performance analysis revolves around a few key free services.
 Consistency is key; use the same tool for before-and-after tests to get comparable results.

-- Pingdom: Similar to GTmetrix, Pingdom offers speed testing from multiple geographic locations, which is useful for assessing the effectiveness of your CDN.
-It provides a performance grade and breaks down page size and requests by content type .
+- Pingdom: Similar to GTmetrix, Pingdom offers speed testing from multiple geographic locations, which is helpful in assessing the effectiveness of your CDN.
+It provides a performance grade and breaks down page size and requests by content type.

 Step-by-Step Audit Process